YichenWang1/small_bowel/README.md

 ## Local hypermutation (kataegis) analysis
 The code is in the directory Kataegis/ and the input vcf files are at data/vcf/.

+## Motif enrichment
+The code is in the directory APOBEC_motif/, the input vcf files are at data/vcf/ and the output is at data/motif/.